parrt/cs652/lectures/postscript.md

 ### GhostScript in interactive mode

 When exploring PostScript, it is useful to use the [GhostScript](http://www.ghostscript.com/) interpreter, which you can install with `brew install ghostscript` on mac.
 (If you get an error that it cannot find an image/lib, see the [fix](http://stackoverflow.com/questions/24690800/imagemagick-ghostscript-dyld-library-not-loaded-usr-local-lib-libjbig2dec)).
 On the other hand, I found that it wasn't working for me, possibly because of an X11 issue.
 I installed [Richard Koch's GhostScript package](http://pages.uoregon.edu/koch/) and it worked.
+Also, if no window pops up when you try to draw something, use `gs-X11` from the command line, not just `gs`, and it should work.

 You will find the following commands useful:

 * `=`: pop something off the stack and print a text representation.
 * `==`: pop something off the stack and print a text representation, but print data structures and elements in PS syntax.